sharanyachandu/jenkins/README.md

 # jenkins
-This repositary is for installing configuration through pipeline in jenkins
+This repositary is for installing configuration through pipeline in jenkins.